“On Armistice Day the philharmonic will play and the songs that they sing will be sad…”

 While we dedicate this day to honor all veterans, the reason we do it on this specific day should never be taken for granted.
 The eleventh hour on the eleventh day of the eleventh month was when the First World War came to its official close, back in 1918.
-Ninety-seven years ago today.
+One hundred and five years ago today.

 The end of a war should be commemorated, with giving thanks and celebration, both.
 Just as its beginning should never be forgotten, while we mourn all that was lost during the war.